 Privacy Policy

 The protection of your personal information is very important to us.
-This Privacy Policy explains how we may collect, hold, use and disclose your personal information (including credit information) when you visit our websites, mobile apps, official media platforms or apply for or use our services or products through us or our authorised third parties in accordance with the Privacy Act 1988 (Cth) (Privacy Act) and the Australian Privacy Principles (APP).
+This Privacy Policy explains how we may collect, hold, use and disclose your personal information (including credit information) when you visit our websites, mobile apps, official media platforms, apply for or use our services or products through us or our authorised third parties or communicate with us in any way in accordance with the Privacy Act 1988 (Cth) (Privacy Act) and the Australian Privacy Principles (APP).

 This Privacy Policy is to be read in conjunction with the Privacy Consent Form, a copy of which is available by contacting us.